menggg22/CAMASim/README.md

 [Mengyuan Li](https://menggg22.github.io) (mli22@nd.edu), University of Notre Dame or [Shiyi Liu](andyliu.pub@outlook.com).

-## EVACAM Integration
+## Further info on EVACAM Integration
 ### What is EVACAM
-Eva-CAM is a circuit/architecture-level modeling and evaluation tool for content addressable memories (CAMs) that can project the area, timing, dynamic energy, and leakage power of NVM-based CAMs.
-It is developed by Liu Liu at University of Notre Dame.
+Eva-CAM is a *circuit/architecture-level* modeling and evaluation tool for content addressable memories (CAMs) that can project the area, timing, dynamic energy, and leakage power of NVM-based CAMs.
 Please go to [EVACAM github repository](https://github.com/eva-cam/EvaCAM) for more detailed information.

 ### Why CAMASim and EVACAM can Work Together?
 CAMASim is an chip-level performance and application accuracy simulator while EVACAM gives detailed hardware costs, therefore the two simulators are perfectly  complementary to each other and can work together to give better results.
 When EVACAM is enabled, CAMASim will pass the CAM configuration it received to EVACAM, and read from EVACAM's performance evaluation on power and latency for whole-chip performance evaluation.

-If EVACAM is not enabled, CAMASim will read from pre-defined performance data for limited CAM configurations.
-The pre-defined performance data is stored in `CAMASim/performance/cost_config.json`
+If EVACAM is not enabled, CAMASim will read from user-defined performance data for specific CAM configurations, which should be stored in `CAMASim/performance/cost_config.json`.
+In the repo, we also provide FeFET-based TCAM and MCAM SPICE simulation results.

 ### How to enable EVACAM?
 EVACAM is integrated as a git submodule within CAMASim to enhance functionality.
 To align with CAMASim's requirements, we've forked and slightly modified the original EVACAM, with our adapted version available at [this repo](https://github.com/Andyliu92/EvaCAM-for-CAMASim).